 To those that work inside and think that sun damage doesn’t apply to their day-to-day life, UVA rays can penetrate glass, meaning that sitting next to a window makes you just as vulnerable to them as lying in the park.
 Liberally apply sun protection everyday to protect yourself.

-They may not be as ever-present at ultraviolet A rays, nor do they penetrate the skin as deeply, but UVB rays are to be taken seriously.
+They may not be as present as ultraviolet A rays, nor do they penetrate the skin as deeply, but UVB rays are to be taken seriously.
 Responsible for sore, hot-to-the-touch sunburn, which can lead to more common skin cancers, and visible changes to the skin’s textural surface, the SPF rating on your sunscreen relates to the protection it offers against ultraviolet B.

-More prevalent in sunnier climes, UVB rays are also a greater risk at higher altitudes – which is why those that aren’t in the know often return from skiing holidays with notably sunburnt faces.
-It’s not a good look and the damage is avoidable, so pile on the SPF.
+More prevalent in sunnier climes, UVB rays are also a greater risk at higher altitudes – which is why some people often return from skiing holidays with notably sunburnt faces.

 What does the SPF factor actually mean?

-SPF translates to sun protection factor.
-This is the numerical value that indicates the level of protection to the epidermis – the outer layer of the skin - that your chosen product will give you against those pesky UVB rays.
+SPF translates to Sun Protection Factor.
+This is the numerical value that indicates the level of protection to the epidermis – the outer layer of the skin - that your chosen product will give you against UVB rays.

 A minimum of SPF 30 is recommended for daily use and, especially when you’re actively seeking sun, you should keep yourself topped up by reapplying regularly as indicated on the product label.

 Although no sun protection can block all UV rays, SPF 50 blocks up to 98% of rays, with about a 1% difference between the 97% blocked by factor 30.
-We’re big believers that prevention is better than cure, so SPF is king when it comes to maintaining healthy, youthful skin.
+Prevention is better than cure and SPF is paramount when it comes to maintaining healthy, youthful skin.

 What are CHEMICAL and PHYSICAL sun protection?

-Now, the science-y bit.
-Chemical and physical based sun protection work in two differing ways to protect against damage by the way they interact with UV light, altering your ability to tan.
+Chemical and physical based sun protection work in two different ways to protect against damage by the way they interact with UV light, altering your ability to tan.

 Chemical based sunscreens, also known as organic SPFs, absorb UV rays and alter them before sun damage has a chance to occur, but won’t prevent the production of melanin - meaning you will still catch some summer colour.
 They also tend to be thinner formulas, sitting better under everyday make-up.
 Ingredients to look out for in this category include oxybenzone, octinoxate, octisalate and avobenzone.